The fourth colour in our Pantone spring forecast series is Classic Blue.

 This is definitely my favourite of the shades we’ve looked so far.
 It’s so versatile and I found so many great pieces too, it was really hard to pick just eight!
 I’ve also created a mini Pinterest board, to give a little more inspiration!

 There’s a gorgeous pic of a navy hallway, with a crisp white staircase, I’ve particularly got my eye on.
-The Twinkles Daddy better watch out, or else we may be decorating again!
+My husband better watch out, or else we may be decorating again!

 Next week we’ll be looking at: